ethereum/remix-project/README.md

 ## Unit Testing

 Register new unit test files in `test/index.js`.
 The tests are written using [tape](https://www.npmjs.com/package/tape).

-Run the tests via:
+Run the unit tests via: `npm test`

-	npm test
+For local headless browser tests run `npm run test-browser` (Requires selenium to be installed - can be done with `npm run selenium-install`)

 ## Browser Testing